Skip to Main Content

 “The settlement's emphasis on schools with widespread misconduct may set a precedent for how future cases are handled,” says Tayne.
 "Additionally, the case could lead to stronger protections for borrowers, encouraging the government to take more proactive steps in holding institutions accountable and ensuring fair treatment for students seeking loan relief."

 If you qualified for automatic full settlement relief, your benefits should have already been processed.
-The Department of Education's deadline to provide full relief was Aug.
+The ED's deadline to provide full relief was Aug.
 31, 2024.

 Loan refunds are issued as one or more checks or direct deposits.
-These may come directly from the U.S. Department of the Treasury and might not mention the Sweet v.
-Cardona settlement by name, so keep an eye out for any unexpected payments.
+These may come directly from the U.S. Department of the Treasury and might not mention the Sweet student loan settlement by name, so keep an eye out for any unexpected payments.

-If you're in the decision group, meaning your borrower defense claim wasn't tied to a listed school, the Department of Education will review your application based on when you submitted it.
+If you're in the decision group, meaning your borrower defense claim wasn't tied to a listed school, the ED will review your application based on when you submitted it.
 You'll receive a decision by the dates outlined in the table below, depending on your application year:

 Application submitted